Patribots4738/Crescendo2024/README.md

   ### Auto Alignment w/ April Tags
   Another feature for user-friendliness is our robot's ability to align to field objects such as the speaker, stage & amp.
 When aligned to the speaker, the driver can move the robot anywhere on the field whilst the shooter always faces the speaker.
 For the amp & stage, the robot becomes locked in a certain axis.
 This helps the driver with steering & alignment.

+  ### Timed Event Triggers
+When certain time relative or sequential events occour, it triggers another command or event.
+Some examples include:
+- Doing a gradual rumble of the driver and operator controllers in endgame that gets more intense as the fields timer gets closer to ending.
+- Flashing `Limelight` LEDs and rumbling both controllers when our `Color sensor` detects that we have a note
+- Rumbling controllers when our shooter is up to speed or when aligned to amp.
+- Telling `PathPlanner` what side of the field we are running auto on based on our alliance.

 _____